Click here to read our CIPHA case study.

 Our suite of population health management tools for Covid-19 provides organisations the ability to:

-Graphnet’s population health solution also provides the National Immunisation Management System (NIMS) dashboards for reporting and analytics which are currently used by 1,500 local professionals to manage local vaccination programmes.
+Graphnet’s population health solution also provided the National Immunisation Management System (NIMS) dashboards for reporting and analytics which were used by 1,500 local professionals to manage local vaccination programmes.

-Crucially, our software provides the real-time and near real-time information that is vital in understanding and meeting the evolving health and care needs of a local population today, as the country emerges from each phase of the pandemic and as ‘normal’ NHS services are resumed.
+Crucially, our software provided the real-time and near real-time information that was vital in understanding and meeting the evolving health and care needs of a local population.

 Care communities can analyse their population’s changing demographics, the likely impact of new social and economic conditions and delayed treatments on health and mental health, combined with the implications of ballooning waiting lists.